MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 ## Troubleshooting

-Here are some tips to try in case something isn't working quite right.
+Here are some tips to try in case something isn't working.
 For general help troubleshooting Windows Admin Center (not specifically in Azure), see [Troubleshooting Windows Admin Center](../support/troubleshooting.md).

 ### Failed to connect error

 1. In a new tab, open https://<ip_address>:<port>.
 If this page loads successfully with a certificate error, create a support request.<br>If this page doesn't load successfully, there's something wrong with your connection to Windows Admin Center itself.
 Make sure that you are connected to the correct Vnet and are using the correct IP address before trying further troubleshooting.
 1. If you are using a Public IP address, make sure that the port you selected upon installation is open to the internet.
 By default, the port is set to 6516.
 In your virtual machine, navigate to “Networking” > “Add inbound port rule”.
 1. Make sure that the port can be reached.
-    1. In the Azure Portal, navigate to “Networking” and make sure that there are no conflicting rules with a higher priority that could be blocking the Windows Admin Center port
+    1. In the Azure portal, navigate to “Networking” and make sure that there are no conflicting rules with a higher priority that could be blocking the Windows Admin Center port
-    1. In the Azure Portal, navigate to “Connection troubleshoot” to test that your connection is working and the port can be reached.
+    1. In the Azure portal, navigate to “Connection troubleshoot” to test that your connection is working and the port can be reached.
 1. Make sure that outbound traffic to Windows Admin Center is allowed on your virtual machine
-    1. In the Azure Portal, navigate to “Networking” and “Outbound port rules”.
+    1. In the Azure portal, navigate to “Networking” and “Outbound port rules”.
     1. Create a new port rule for Windows Admin Center
     1. You can test this by running the following command using PowerShell inside of your virtual machine: